 The results indicated that feeding hay at 2.5% of body weight (25 lbs. for a 1000 lb. horse) uniformly produced the largest sand output.

-Free choice hay (whether slow fed or loose) supplies a steady supply of fiber moving through the digestive tract carrying sand out with manure prior to settling in the large colon by promoting gut motility and volume.
+Free choice hay - via slow feeders or loose - supplies a steady supply of fiber moving through the digestive tract carrying sand out with manure prior to settling in the large colon by promoting gut motility and volume.
 Learn how to give your horse more chew time and bulk (without the weight gain).

 Considering the volume of ingesta, sufficient amounts of hay provide: